Salves are one part beeswax, one part cocoa butter and one part Mother Nature’s healing herbs. They are literally the dab that heals.

 Herbal oils consist of herbs infused in oil.
 We use organic olive oil.
-Most of our herbal oils are from dried or fresh herbs from the farm.
+All of our herbal oils are from dried or fresh herbs from the farm.

 The herbs are infused for a certain amount of time and then strained.

 So, are your ready for some soothing?
 Be sure to check out all of our wonderful salves.